Updated May 2026

 4

-Address the "well-managed needs" argument
+Address the "well-managed needs" trap

 5

-Identify and fill gaps
+Identify and fill the gaps

-Step 5: Attend the MDT meeting
+Step 5: What happens at the MDT meeting?

 What to bring: